 Quenton Nelson, G, Notre Dame

 Height: 6-5.
 Weight: 325.
 Projected 40 Time: 5.15.
-Projected Round (2018): 1.
-9/16/17: Nelson has blocked well for Notre Dame in 2017, showing his effectiveness as a run blocker and pass protector.
-Some team sources see Nelson as a first-rounder for the 2018 NFL Draft, while some others think he could go Day 2 because they think he's limited to being a guard only and lacks flexibility to play center or tackle.
+Projected Round (2018): Top-25.
+11/11/17: Nelson has dominated for Notre Dame in 2017, showing the ability to overwhelm defensive linemen as a run blocker and pass protector.
+Some team sources see Nelson as one of the top-10 players in the 2018 NFL Draft class, overall.
+However, he might go behind lesser prospects in the draft just because he is a guard and many teams don't value guards that high.

 7/17/17: Nelson was dominant in 2016 and could have been a first-round pick if he had entered the 2017 NFL Draft.
 Nelson is strong at the point of attack to open holes in the ground game and athletic in pass protection.
 He was excellent at protecting quarterback DeShone Kizer in 2016.
 Sources said that Nelson was receiving first-round grades, and one national scout told WalterFootball.com that they think Nelson is a future Pro Bowler similar to Logan Mankins when he came into the NFL.